pramcistudent/Milestone-Project-1/README.md

 * Bright fun colours to be used across the site, yellow as the base colour for the site and google fonts "Acme".
 * Colour theme to be kept simple no more than 3-4 colours to be used across all sections.
 * Full width home page image with call to action above navbar.
-* Fixed backgound image taken from the bands image library.
+* Fixed background image taken from the bands image library.

 --------------------------------------------------